-The NIST blockchain technology report, presented end January 2018, offers a more than comprehensive high-end overview of blockchain technology, blockchain system architecture components, blockchain use cases and the benefits and limitations of blockchain.
+The NIST blockchain technology report offers a more than comprehensive high-end overview of blockchain technology, blockchain system architecture components, blockchain use cases and the benefits and limitations of blockchain.

 The NIST blockchain technology report mainly aims to serve IT managers who have little knowledge of blockchain technology and want to take informed decisions but goes beyond that.

 In the corporate world, there’s always a push to adopt new technologies.
 Blockchain is today’s shiny new toy, and there’s a big push to adopt it because of that.
 We want to help people to see past the hype (PR Draft NIST Interagency Report (NISTIR) 8202: Blockchain Technology Overview, January 2018)

 Blockchain technology gets ever more attention from business leaders, governments, organizations and businesses for their digital transformation efforts, mostly in combination with other technologies such as the Internet of Things, depending on the precise use case and domain.
 It’s a token of how serious blockchain technology is taken despite and beyond the current confusions and hype regarding blockchain with the major attention so far going to the more sensational stories regarding cryptocurrencies (where blockchain has its roots) and ICOs.